Lyp02/exercises/README.md

 # Exercises
 Exercises (and solutions) for the book "Machine Learning: a probabilistic perspective" v2.0 (work in progress).
-Please send typos to murphyk@gmail.com.
+Please fix typos or make additions by creating a pull request.
-Some solutions are stored in a private repo; to request access, send email to murphyk@gmail.com, and provide proof that you are an instructor at a legitimate academic institution.
+Some solutions (marked with *) are stored in a private repo; to request access, send email to murphyk@gmail.com, and provide proof that you are an instructor at a legitimate academic institution.

-### Table of Contents
 **[Math](#math)**<br>
 **[GM](#gm)**<br>